 More students from disadvantaged backgrounds are entering higher education – 1,652 students from a widening participation background joined the University in 2018 – and following in the footsteps of alumni like Natalie Haydon-Yeung (Law, 2012), who overcame adversity to become a successful family law solicitor.

 But, there still remain wide gaps in opportunity for disadvantaged students compared to their more advantaged peers.
-Stark findings by the Social Mobility Commission this year lays bare the fact that social mobility in Britain has stagnated for the last four years.
+Stark findings by the Social Mobility Commission in 2019 lay bare the fact that social mobility in Britain has stagnated for the last four years.

 Analysis by the Office for National Statistics compounds this, highlighting that the better off are nearly 80% more likely to end up in a professional job than those from a working-class background, and that even when people from disadvantaged backgrounds secure a professional job they earn 17% less than their privileged colleagues.